drewcrawford/pcore/README.md

 ## Release pools

-See module [release_pool].

 On macOS, an active release pool is generally required to call any OS API.
 Marker types indicating that a release pool is available are often required as an argument to OS-level bindings.

 pcore implements a cross-platform API to acquire a marker type.
 On macOS, this wraps the [objr](https://github.com/drewcrawford/objr) release pool implementation.
 On other platforms, this is API has no effect and is a zero-cost abstraction.

 Allowing release pool semantics to be expressed on platforms that don't support them helps when writing cross-platform